Born and raised in Maryland, I grew up eating lots of hot crab dip. This Maryland Crab Dip Recipe is made with jumbo lump crab meat and sure to wow!

 Store your leftovers in an airtight container for up to 3 months in the freezer.

-What to serve with crab dip
+What to serve with this Maryland Crab Dip Recipe

 This insanely delicious crab dip is so decadent that it should be served with very simple sides; remember, the crab is the highlight!
 You can choose from a number of toasted bread based sides or light crackers.
 Here are some of my favorites: